 A wrist strain is a tear or injury of any of the tendons in the wrist.
 Tendons attach muscle to bone, enabling movement.
 However, it is often a general term to describe wrist pain.

 Wrist strain symptoms

 Apply ice for 10 minutes up to every hour for the first 24 to 48 hours which is usually long enough for the acute stage to pass.
-Ice should not be applied directly to the skin but wrap in a wet tea towel.
+Do not apply ice directly to the skin but wrap it in a wet tea towel.
 Commercially available cold wraps are often more convenient.

-Once the pain has subsided, strengthening exercises can be used to prevent it from happening again.
+Once the pain has subsided, strengthening exercises can be performed to prevent it from happening again.
 In particular putty exercises and hand therapy balls can help with wrist strengthening as well as specific flexion, extension and lateral deviation exercises with dumbbells or similar weights.